-I previously had ‘another life’ working in academic research in the field of medical imaging and radiological sciences (I got my PhD at Guy’s Hospital and then did a post-doc at King’s and UCL).
-I’m glad I had this experience – if only to prove I had the wherewithal to do it – but I’m even more glad I chucked it in and held out for a way to do what I really love.
-Now I more-or-less go where the spirit leads.
+I previously had ‘another life’ working in academic research in the field of medical imaging and radiological sciences (I got my PhD at Guy’s Hospital, in the Computational Imaging Sciences Group, then did 5 years post-doc at King’s and UCL).
+I’m glad I had this experience – if only to prove I had the wherewithal to do it – but I’m also glad I chucked it in and held out for a way to do what I really love.